borodark/adbc/test/TEST_SUMMARY.md

 ## Irrelevant Tests (Other Drivers)

-These tests are for other ADBC drivers, not relevant for Arrow Native testing:
+These tests are for other ADBC drivers, not relevant for ADBC(Arrow Native) testing:

 - `test/adbc_postgres_test.exs` - PostgreSQL driver tests - NOT RELEVANT
 - `test/adbc_sqlite_test.exs` - SQLite driver tests - NOT RELEVANT
 - `test/adbc_duckdb_test.exs` - DuckDB driver tests - NOT RELEVANT

-**Focus:** We are testing ONLY Arrow Native protocol on port 4445.
+**Focus:** We are testing ONLY ADBC(Arrow Native) protocol on port 8120.

 ## Unit Tests (Optional)